longlonglin/QTCS/README.md

 | from_id | \t  | to_id    | \t  |  timestamps  |
 | :----:  |:----: | :----:   |:----:   | :----: |

-Rmin can be downloaded from http://konect.cc/networks/mit/, Aug.
-2021
+Rmin can be downloaded from http://konect.cc/networks/mit/

-Lyon and Thiers can be downloaded from http://konect.cc/networks/mit/, Aug.
-2021 or http://snap.stanford.edu/data/index.html
+Lyon and Thiers can be downloaded from http://www.sociopatterns.org/datasets/co-location-data-for-several-sociopatterns-data-sets/

-Facebook can be downloaded from  http://konect.cc/networks/facebook-wosn-wall/, Aug.
-2021.
+Facebook can be downloaded from  http://konect.cc/networks/facebook-wosn-wall/

-Twitter can be downloaded from http://snap.stanford.edu/data/higgs-twitter.html, Aug.
-2021.
+Twitter can be downloaded from http://snap.stanford.edu/data/higgs-twitter.html

-Enron can be downloaded from http://konect.cc/networks/enron-rm/, Aug.
-2021.
+Enron can be downloaded from http://konect.cc/networks/enron-rm/

-Lkml can be downloaded from http://konect.cc/networks/lkml-reply/, Aug.
-2021.
+Lkml can be downloaded from http://konect.cc/networks/lkml-reply/

-DBLP can be downloaded from http://konect.cc/networks/dblp coauthor/, Aug.
-2021 or https://dblp.uni-trier.de/xml/.
+DBLP can be downloaded from http://konect.cc/networks/dblp_coauthor/ or https://dblp.uni-trier.de/xml/

 ## Running example
 python qtcs.py  facebook-wall.txt.anon_day